 A final home inspection report can often reveal many existing and potential issues a VA appraisal may overlook.

 As you’re shopping for homes, you might be wondering: What does a VA home appraiser look for?
 VA appraisers look for compliance with a set of basic health and safety standards set forth by the Department of Veterans Affairs.
 If you’re considering purchasing a home, you can use the VA appraisal checklist to get an idea of whether or not it will pass muster.

 Here are some general questions a VA appraiser will be looking to answer:

 In general, any visible health or safety concerns will pose an issue on a VA appraisal report.
 You won’t be able to close on a home until these issues are resolved.
 In some cases, sellers are willing to cover the cost of essential repairs rather than lose the sale.

-In addition to less obvious problems, a VA fee appraiser isn't obligated to recommend cosmetic repairs, and while the appraiser may be a trained observer, it's not possible to find every potential problem.
 You'll need to provide your own input on the condition of the property and make sure it's up to your standards before signing the VA loan agreement.
 If it's not, you'll need to negotiate further before agreeing to purchase the property.
-This is where a home inspection can pay off.
+This is where a home inspection can pay for itself.